-Legal steroids, cleared by law, manufactured, shipped, sold, purchased, possessed and used at any capacity.
+Legal steroids, NOT banned by the FDA, cleared by law, manufactured, shipped, sold, purchased, possessed and used at any capacity.
 Whether health or professional or personal, within the United States.
 However a decreased awareness of the types of legal steroids on the market and their applications as well as where or how they can be purchased.

 For purchase, it is important to understand that there is no legal requirement for there to be a prescription when buying the legal steroids regardless of where you buy them.
 Available anywhere from over the counter pharmacies all around the United States, online from various websites that deal in legal, as well as from various certified drug stores and gyms or training centers.

 The pressure to perform in high school and college sports continues to increase as athletes compete for scholarships and chase the dream of playing professionally.
 Athletes at all levels of competition are aware that taking a performance-enhancing substance is an easy way to get an advantage in sports.
 Steroid alternative substances cause serious health problems IF they over-used in high doses.
 Finally, if considering taking any type of performance-enhancing supplements, we encourage you to check out legal steroids and other steroid alternatives that are safe.